marjanmo/xsection/docs/elements.rst

 - a river that it belongs to
 - a chainage at which it is placed onto.

-They get set automatically as the program is run:
+They get set automatically as the program is run.

 .. note:: Each cross section must have one (and only one!) crossing point with one (and only one!) river.
 That is the
          only way to ensure a proper profile attributes, such as river, chainaging and orientation.